 As described in greater detail in the section captioned "EXECUTIVE COMPENSATION - Compensation Discussion and Analysis," City's executive compensation program includes variable components in the form of annual incentive and long-term incentive awards.
-The metrics that City uses for both annual incentive compensation and long-term incentive awards are selected based on the objective of incentivizing our NEOs to increase shareholder value.
+The metrics that City uses for both annual incentive compensation and long-term incentive awards are selected based on the objective of incentivizing our named executive officers to increase shareholder value.
 Changes in shareholder value are reflected in compensation actually paid above through fair value of City's equity awards.
-Compensation actually paid for 2021 reflects an increase in the fair value of these equity awards as a result of an increase in City's common share price from \$69.55 at December 31, 2020 to \$81.79 at December 31, 2021.
-Compensation actually paid for 2022 reflects an increase in the fair value of these equity awards as a result of an increase in City's common share price from \$81.79 at December 31, 2021 to \$93.09 at December 31, 2022.
-Compensation actually paid for 2023 reflects an increase in the fair value of these equity awards as a result of an increase in City's common share price from \$93.09 at December 31, 2022 to \$110.26 at December 31, 2023.
-The most important financial performance measures used by City to link executive compensation actually paid to the NEOs for the most recently completed fiscal year, to City's performance are shown in the table below as follows:
+Compensation actually paid for 2021 reflects an increase in the fair value of these equity awards as a result of an increase in City's Common Stock price from \$69.55 at December 31, 2020 to \$81.79 at December 31, 2021.
+Compensation actually paid for 2022 reflects an increase in the fair value of these equity awards as a result of an increase in 1, 2021 to \$93.09 at December 31, 2022.
+Compensation actually paid for 2023 reflects an increase in City's Common Stock price from \$81.79 at December 31, 2021 to \$93.09 at December 31, 2022.
+Compensation actually paid for 2023 reflects an increase in City's Common Stock price from \$93.09 at December 31, 2022 to \$110.26 at December 31, 2023.
+Compensation actually paid for 2024 reflects an increase in the fair value of these equity awards as a result of an increase in City's Common Stock price from \$10.26 at December 31, 2023.
+Compensation actually paid for 2024 reflects an increase in the fair value of these equity awards as a result of an increase in City's Common Stock price from \$110.26 at December 31, 2023.
+Compensation actually paid for 2024 reflects an increase in the fair value of these equity awards as a result of an increase in City's Common Stock price from \$110.26 at December 31, 2023 to \$118.48 at December 31, 2024.
+The most important financial performance measures used by City to link executive compensation actually paid to the named executive officers for the most recently completed